jofuelo/eddl_benchmark/README.md

 * GPU model: Nvidia GeForce GTX 1050Ti
 * CPU model: Intel(R) Core(TM) i7-7700HQ 2.80GHz
 * Graphics and accuracy results obtained executing on GPU
+## Detected anomalies
+### Time
+* PyEDDL usually lasts a bit more than EDDL.
+However, with VGGs in CPU, that increase is abnormaly huge (more than double).
+* In Resnet50 with batchnorm in CPU PyEDDL lasts less than EDDL.
+This may be circumstantial as it was tested only in one epoch.
+* The time increase due to BatchNorm is much greater in EDDL than in Keras or Pytorch.
+* EDDL times are quite competitive in Resnets but much worse than Keras and Pytorch in VGGs.
+* EDDL and PyEDDL last more with batchnorm than without it in CPU with VGGs.

+### Accuracy
+* EDDL converges slower than Keras and Pytorch without batchnorm, specially in VGGs.
+* With VGG16, it doesn't reach the same accuracy as Keras and Pytorch.
+With VGG19 it didn't reach it neither, but using HeUniform instead of GlorotUniform as initializer seemed to solve the problem.
+* In general, Pytorch's test accuracy is more stable and a bit higher than Keras and EDDL when using batchnorm.

 ## Cifar10
 ### VGGs
 #### VGG16